Buy four tins and enjoy 10% off.Free US standard shipping on orders over $100.Get the perfect last-minute gift with our digital gift cards.

 How long does mastic gum last?

 Mastic gum is a completely natural product with no artificial flavors, colors, sweeteners, or preservatives.
-However, even though mastic chewing gum is preservative-free, it stays fresh for a long time and doesn't "go bad" easily.
+It doesn’t need them: like honey, there’s nothing in mastic gum that spoils.

-Just like honey, there is nothing in mastic gum that necessarily spoils.
-If you keep mastic gum in a sealed tin in a cool place, it can last for months or even years.
-For the best flavor and texture, however, we recommend that you use mastic gum before the date listed on the tin.
+Kept in a sealed tin in a cool place, mastic gum lasts for months or even years.
+For the best flavor and texture, though, we recommend using it before the date listed on the tin.

 How long can you chew mastic gum?